 The words “business plan” probably evoke thoughts of a large company and a multi-phased, time-sucking process.
 In some cases, those thoughts are not too far off of the mark.
-Planning for a major company, with many subsidiaries and who does business all over the world, justifies this sort of business planning process.
+Planning for a major company, with many subsidiaries and who does business all over the world, justifies this sort of elongated business planning process.

 But us “little guys” also need a plan.
 No matter how much you enjoy creating content, freelance writing is a business.
 You will need to generate a sufficient income from writing in order to keep doing it.
 A business plan can help you focus on the business aspects of becoming a financially successful freelance writer.
 A business plan can be done literally on the back of a napkin, via spreadsheets and Word docs or via one of the many programs or online tools available.

-Your business plan doesn’t need to be complex, but it is important to do one and to update periodically.
+Your business plan doesn’t need to be complex, but it is important to do one and to update it periodically.

 Key elements of a business plan

 This will vary a bit, but these headings should give you some insights:

 This section is often geared for external readers, especially if the business plan is being used to raise funding for a business, but it is also a good opportunity for you to articulate what it is that you do, who are your target clients, etc. Many experts suggest that this section be written last, and we agree.
 This should be an outgrowth of the rest of your business plan.

 Here’s where you will describe what you do and the services that you offer.
 This is a place to discuss the overall freelance writing market, your goals for your business and how you might define success.
 Who are your target clients?
 Do you have a niche?
 What are the opportunities and challenges you face specific to your business and in your overall niche?

 Products and services